jness/monotool/README.md

 # Monotool

-A tool for assisting with the Mono build process.
+Tool to help BigRentz with Mono building and distributing.

 ## Installation